 Depending on the severity of your issue, you may require two treatments per week for a few weeks or just one treatment per week.
 Some patients respond well after just one treatment, while others may take longer to see the benefits.
 In some cases, we will recommend herbs along with the acupuncture and occasionally we will recommend herbal medicine only.
 Your length and type of treatment will be discussed during your first session.

 Do you take insurance?

-Currently, we accept HealthPartners, BCBS, UCare, Medica, PreferredOne, MHCP, Cigna, Aetna, auto and worker’s comp insurance.
+Currently, we accept HealthPartners, BCBS, UCare, Medica, PreferredOne, MHCP, Cigna, auto and worker’s comp insurance.
 Please call ahead to verify your benefit information.